AutoFR: Automated Filter Rule Generation for Adblocking: Implementation

-\descr{Limitations.} To capture the site dynamics due to a site serving different content and ads, we perform several visits per site and collect the corresponding snapshots.
-We found that \inittimes{} visits were sufficient if we encapsulate this dynamics in terms of the eSLDs that the site contacts, which is a similar approach taken by prior work ~\cite{cvinspectorndss,Zhu_DisruptAA} (see App~\ref{app:params}).
-However, there is also a different type of dynamics that snapshots miss.
-When we emulate a visit to the site {\em while applying a filter rule}, we are inferring the response based on the stored snapshot.
-In the real-time setting though, the site might detect the adblocker (or detect missing ads~\cite{cvinspectorndss}) and try to evade it (\ie{} trigger different JS code), thus leading to a different response that is not captured by our snapshots.
-We evaluate this limitation in Sec.~\ref{sec:eval} and show that it does not greatly impact the effectiveness of our rules.
-Another limitation can be explained via Fig.~\ref{fig:sitesnapshot}: when JS Script B is used by JS Script A, we assume that blocking B will negatively affect A. Therefore, if A is responsible for IMG and TEXT, then blocking B will also block this content; in the real-world setting, this may not happen.
-When we did not take into consideration this scenario, we found that \toolcontrol{} may create filter rules that cause major breakage.
-Since breakage must be avoided and we cannot differentiate between the two possibilities, we maintain our conservative approach.
+\major{ \descr{Limitations.} To capture the site dynamics due to a site serving different content and ads, we perform several visits \persite{} and collect the corresponding snapshots.
+We found that \inittimes{} visits were sufficient to capture site dynamics in terms of the eSLDs on the site, which is a similar approach taken by prior work~\cite{cvinspectorndss,Zhu_DisruptAA}\inusenixversion{.} ~\inarxivversion{(see \appref~\ref{app:params}).} However, there is also a different type of dynamics that snapshots miss.
+When we emulate a visit to the site while applying a filter rule, we infer the response based on the stored snapshot.
+In the live setting, the site might detect the adblocker (or detect missing ads~\cite{cvinspectorndss}) and try to evade it (\ie{} trigger different JS code), thus leading to a different response that is not captured by our snapshots. \inarxivversion{We evaluate this limitation in \appref~\ref{app:support-eval} and show that it does not greatly impact the effectiveness of our rules.} Another limitation can be explained via Fig.~\ref{fig:sitesnapshot}.
+When JS Script B is used by JS Script A, we assume that blocking B will negatively affect A. Therefore, if A is responsible for IMG and TEXT, then blocking B will also block this content; this may not happen in the real world.
+When we did not consider this scenario, we found that \tool{} may create filter rules that cause major breakage.
+Since breakage must be avoided and we cannot differentiate between the two possibilities, we maintain our conservative approach. }